 High Radon Test?

-Mitigation is a term used to describe the methods to reduce radon gas levels in your home.
+Mitigation is the process and methods used to reduce radon gas levels.
 Health Canada recommends this procedure is performed by a C-NRPP certified professional to ensure all proper protocols are followed.

-Next a diagnostic Pressure Field Extension Test is conducted.
-This procedure uses a shopvac to determine how easily air can be drawn from a test hole to a monitoring hole under the concrete floor.
+Next, a diagnostic Pressure Field Extension Test is conducted.
+This procedure uses a shop vac to determine how easily air can be drawn from a test hole to a monitoring hole under the concrete floor.
 This information determines the fan size and number of suction points needed for the radon reduction system design.
-Typically one radon fan and suction point is all that is required.
+Typically one radon fan and the suction point is all that is required.
 In unusual cases where clay soil is under the basement slab or inaccessible crawlspaces are encountered, extra suction points or fans may be required.

 The radon reduction strategy is discussed and approved by the homeowner prior to proceeding with system installation.
 Our goal is to reduce radon levels below 100 Bq/m3.

 Mitigation systems offer additional benefits beyond reducing radon.
-Radon fans exhaust moisture from the house resulting in reducing mold and mildew.
+Radon fans exhaust moisture from the house resulting in reducing mould and mildew.